Karl Tausig

 Karl Tausig (sometimes "Carl"; born Karol Tausig; 4 November 1841 – 17 July 1871) was a Polish virtuoso pianist, arranger, and composer.
 He is widely regarded as Franz Liszt's greatest pupil and one of the greatest pianists of all time.
+Today, he is mostly remembered for transcriptions for piano, in particular of works by J.S.
+Bach, as well as his piano exercises.